-If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us.
+If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us at .
 Sponsors are mentioned on air at the beginning, during, and/or end of the episode.
 We also have advertising opportunities available for links on the website.
-Please contact us at: .

 Recommend an Episode

-We love it when listeners recommend research, or researchers, for future episodes.
+We love it when listeners recommend researchers, or their research, for future episodes.
 Complete a short form and let us know who you would like to hear on Parsing Science.
+Self-nominations are welcome!

 Use Parsing Science in the Classroom

-We are using Parsing Science in our classroom and finding that episodes of the show can be a valuable tool for helping students learn about how research really gets done.
-They will be inspired by the creatives ideas of our guests and be prepared for the ups and downs of doing research.
-Learn about some sample assignments and activities for using the show in your classroom.
+We are using Parsing Science in our own courses and finding that episodes of the show can be a valuable tool for helping students learn about how research really gets done.
+They have been inspired by the creatives ideas of our guests and be prepared for the ups and downs of doing research.
+Learn about some sample assignments and activities for using the show in your own classroom.

 Parsing Science is a public good that relies on the generosity of listeners to sustain our efforts.
 Donations of time or money are therefore greatly appreciated.

-Currently Ilghar Samadzadeh and Alpana Khare are helping us manage the research we are tracking for potential episodes.
-We are very grateful for all of the support that are providing.
+Currently Ilghar Samadzadeh is volunteering to us manage the research we are tracking for potential episodes.
+We are very grateful for all of the support that she is providing.

-Please email us if you have time to help us grow the show.
+Please if you have time to help us grow the show.
 For example, you can volunteer to help us schedule guests or edit episodes.